krishna-singha/QR-Code-Generator/README.md

 # QR Code Generator

-- This project is a simple QR code generator implemented using HTML, CSS, and JavaScript.
-It allows users to generate QR codes for specified data.
+- This is a simple QR code generator web application that allows users to create QR codes for various types of data.
+The project is built using HTML for the structure, CSS for styling, and JavaScript for the QR code generation functionality.

 <br>